blue-button/bluebutton.js/README.md

 <!-- TODO: Say something about requiring Ruby. -->

+Download the latest [Google's Closure Compiler](http://closure-compiler.googlecode.com/files/compiler-latest.zip) and unzip it to the `vendor` directory.

 Run `rake build` to build both the development and production JavaScript.

 Builds are placed in the `build/` directory.
 Both builds first assemble all JavaScript files in the `src/` directory in the order defined in `manifest.json`.
 All JavaScript files are concatenated and compiled with [Google's Closure Compiler](http://developers.google.com/closure/compiler/).
 If errors or warnings are found during compilation, the compiler will quit and they will be printed in the console.